Fer14/raice/README.md

 | 🇧🇭 BAHREIN | ![logo](maps/bahrain2.png) | YES |

-## NEXT STEPS
+## Next Steps

-- [✔] Train PPO
+- [✔] Train PPO (Proximal Policy Optimization)
-- [ ] Train A2C
+- [ ] Train A2C (Advantage Actor-Critic)
-- [ ] Test all cars in test track
+- [ ] Test all cars on the test track
-- [ ] Add more tracks
+- [ ] Add more tracks for evaluation
-- [ ] Create a competition with all tracks
+- [ ] Create a competition using all available tracks
-- [ ] Add a track/circuit creator
+- [ ] Add a track/circuit creator tool
-- [ ] Create a reinforcement learning course explaining the project so that you can train and test your own algorithms
+- [ ] Create a reinforcement learning course explaining the project, with instructions to train and test your own algorithms